-That’s where bots for business come in handy.
+These days, people prefer messaging to any other form of communication.
+In fact, the majority of people are interested in using messaging to communicate with a business.
+That’s where knowing how to build a bot for business comes in handy.
 Bots give businesses the ability to automatically communicate with customers in chat apps, SMS, and text.

-Using a marketing bot for your business is guaranteed to give your business better ROI.
-The #1 chat app in the U.S. is Facebook Messenger, and automated Messenger marketing has all-star engagement, beating engagement of Facebook Newsfeed, ads and email marketing by 10X and more.
+Using a marketing bot for your business is guaranteed to give your business a better ROI.
+The #1 chat app in the U.S. is Facebook Messenger, and automated Messenger marketing has all-star engagement, beating engagement of Facebook Newsfeed, ads, and email marketing by 10X and more.

 There are only 400K Facebook bots in the wild today, yet over 10 billion messages are sent over Messenger every month.
 That gives businesses a big opportunity to leverage bots to scale customer communication.